Skip to content

 The application process is multi staged.
 You must achieve at least the minimum benchmark at each stage in order to pass on to the next.
 Those who fail to meet the minimum benchmark will be informed.
 They cannot continue with the application process.

-Overview of the process:
+Overview of the process

 1. Application through the Cornwall Council Recruitment System

 When submitting an application, you will be asked to choose one station to apply for.
 This will need to be close to where you live or work.
-To find out more information on the location of your local fire station and the training/drill nights days and times, visit Your location fire station.
+To find out more information on the location of your local fire station and the training/drill nights days and times, please see Your location fire station.

 If you are looking to move into a station area, you can still be considered for on-call employment with us but will need to demonstrate your intent to move before your application can start.